Armless Dining Chair |

 Product Description

-Our Armless Dining Chair is a contemporary re-edition of chairs first made for student hostel rooms of the Punjab University in Chandigarh.
+Our Armless Dining Chair is a contemporary re-edition of chairs first made for the student hostel rooms at the Punjab University in Chandigarh.
 The chairs have ‘V’ type flared triangular legs supported by two flat crossbars.
-Cut grooves at the back of the chair hide the exposed weaving knots partially.
+Cut grooves at the back of the chair partially hide the exposed weaving knots.
 The natural rattan cane is peeled and woven meticulously by hand.

 Product Specification